pubnub/pubnub-api/README.md

 There are may possible `User-Agent`'s.
-The following is an accepted style format for the value of `User-Agent' header:
+The following is an accepted style format for the value of `User-Agent` header:

 - PHP
 - JavaScript